-- 1. Established a new garden waste collection system, delivering over 10,500 brown bins in the first 4 months, with high rates of public uptake, and delivered an education programme for residents about what can and can't be recycled, by checking each of the 9,000 bins across Kirklees. - 2.
-Designed and secured funding for the Green Streets® 'Grey to Green' green infrastructure interventions on the A62 Leeds Road corridor. - 3.
-Committed to investing 9.5million in play areas across Kirklees, keeping all our play areas open, while 137 undergo repurposing. - 4.
-Completed the Huddersfield Heat Network feasibility study that has confirmed the viability of a Huddersfield district heating system, utilising low carbon heat and power from the Energy Waste Plant to provide a resilient, lower cost energy offer for the town centre. - 5.
-Developed a local Air Quality action plan and strategy, increasing the number of electric fleet vehicles, improving our physical infrastructure to ensure that walking and cycling is an easier option and implementing traffic management systems which will reduce vehicle queuing times and increase through-flow. - 6.
-Declared a 'climate emergency', and established a councillor-led working party to identify practical measures to reduce emissions, encourage action across Kirklees and propose targets for future action.
+- Delivered a new garden waste collection service.
+Since the launch in February 2019, we have delivered over 12,500 brown bins to Kirklees residents for emptying every two weeks in the growing season. - 2.
+Visited around 90,000 households to promote recycling.
+From April 2019, the service informed residents of what can and can't be recycled using the green bins.
+Information sharing and engagement was achieved through use of stickers, letters, and door-step conversations. - Designed and secured funding for the Green Streets[®] 'Grey to Green' green infrastructure interventions on the A62 Leeds Road corridor. - 4.
+Committed to investing 9.5million in play areas across Kirklees. - 5.
+Completed the Huddersfield Heat Network feasibility study that has confirmed the viability of a Huddersfield district heating system, utilising low carbon heat and power from the Energy Waste Plant to provide a resilient, lower cost energy offer for the town centre. - 6.
+Developed a local Air Quality action plan and strategy, increasing the number of electric fleet vehicles, improving our physical infrastructure to ensure that walking and cycling is an easier option and implementing traffic management systems which will reduce vehicle queuing times and increase through-flow. - Declared a 'climate emergency', and established a councillor-led working party to identify practical measures to reduce emissions, encourage action across Kirklees and propose targets for future action.

-- 1. Review how we provide key services to residents such as waste collection, recycling and street cleansing, including continuing our communication with residents. - Deliver an ongoing highways maintenance programme and securing investment in infrastructure across Kirklees from the West Yorkshire Transport Fund, as well as improving digital connectivity and access to high quality digital infrastructure and working with Kirklees Neighbourhood Housing (KNH) to increase digital inclusion. - 3.
+- Review how we provide key services to residents such as waste collection, recycling and street cleansing, including continuing our communication with residents. - 2.
+Deliver an ongoing highways maintenance programme and securing investment in infrastructure across Kirklees from the West Yorkshire Transport Fund, as well as improving digital connectivity and access to high quality digital infrastructure and working with Kirklees Neighbourhood Housing (KNH) to increase digital inclusion. - 3.
 Improve the quality of greenspaces which enable people to be active and increase biodiversity, by encouraging people to volunteer, and developing a greenspace strategy. - 4.
 Deliver the Big Build, aiming to build 10,000 homes by 2023, with 1,000 of these on council-owned land and via new council house building.